Medical Imaging Specialization

 - Credentialed nuclear medicine technologists who have completed an A.S. degree from a JRCNMT-accredited nuclear medicine program

 - Credentialed radiation therapists who have completed an A.S. degree from a JRCERT-accredited radiation therapy program

 Additional credits are awarded on a case-by-case basis with consideration given to program accreditation, program length and content, the applicant's performance in the program, and professional credentialing of the applicant.

-In addition to the bachelor's degree enrollment steps, students eligible to apply for the Medical Imaging BAS track must also complete the separate health sciences application for the limited-access CT or MRI Advanced Technical Certificate choice that is embedded in the BAS program curriculum.
+In addition to the bachelor's degree enrollment steps, students eligible to apply for these Medical Imaging BAS tracks must also complete the separate health sciences application for the limited-access CT, MRI or Vascular Sonography Advanced Technical Certificate choice that is embedded in the BAS program curriculum.

 Transfer Student Information

 General education credits that have already been earned at other colleges and universities